Beowulf Maps

 Tribes and People in Beowulf

-Germanic tribes pushed their way onto the peninsula of Denmark.
+Germanic tribes pushed their way onto the Jutland Peninsula (now known as Denmark.)
 Many went westward, landing in the far off British Isles.
 (Well, far off to those people who had to row their relatively small ships.)

 It was a clash of cultures - a struggle to dominate or perhaps to just survive.